DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-09-27-adding-an-engineers-teach-physics-question-to-courses.md

 The programme aims to increase the number of physics teachers in England by attracting individuals with a background in engineering or material sciences to start postgraduate teacher training.

-The pilot was successful, so we will expand the programme to all providers.
+The pilot was successful, so we are expanding the programme to all providers.

 ### The difference between ‘Engineers teach physics’ and physics courses